Charge radii of potassium isotopes in the RMF(BCS)* approach: RESULTS AND DISCUSSIONS

 Similar to binding energies, one can also define a three-point formula to extract OES for charge radii~\cite{PhysRevC.95.064328}

 where $R(N,Z)$ is the rms charge radius.
-It should be noted that the OES effects of charge radii, i.e., the nuclear charge radii of odd-neutron isotopes are smaller than the average of their even-neutron neighbours, have been observed throughout the nuclear chart~\cite{ANGELI201369}.
-Various possible explanations have been proposed, such as the blocking of ground state quadrupole vibrations by the odd neutron~\cite{REEHAL1971385}, core polarizations by valence neutrons~\cite{TALMI1984189,CAURIER198015}, $\alpha$ cluster~\cite{Zawischa:1985qds}, three- or four-body residual interactions~\cite{ZAWISCHA1987299,PhysRevLett.61.149}, special deformation effects~\cite{GIROD19821,Ulm:1986wd}, neutron pairing energies~\cite{weber2005effects}, pairing correlation~\cite{PhysRevC.95.064328}, etc. Therefore, it is worthwhile checking whether this empirical ansatz can provide a reasonable description of the OES of charge radii of odd-$Z$(=19) potassium isotopes.
+It should be noted that the OES effects on charge radii, i.e., that nuclear charge radii of odd-neutron isotopes are smaller than the average of their even-neutron neighbours, have been observed throughout the nuclear chart~\cite{ANGELI201369}.
+Various possible explanations have been proposed, such as the blocking of ground state quadrupole vibrations by the odd neutron~\cite{REEHAL1971385}, core polarizations by valence neutrons~\cite{TALMI1984189,CAURIER198015}, $\alpha$ clusters~\cite{Zawischa:1985qds}, three- or four-body residual interactions~\cite{ZAWISCHA1987299,PhysRevLett.61.149}, special deformation effects~\cite{GIROD19821,Ulm:1986wd}, neutron pairing energies~\cite{weber2005effects}, pairing correlation~\cite{PhysRevC.95.064328}, etc. Therefore, it is worthwhile checking whether this empirical ansatz can provide a reasonable description of the OES of charge radii of the odd-$Z$(=19) potassium isotopes.

 In Fig.~\ref{fig2}, the OES of binding energies (upper panel) and charge radii (lower panel) are compared with the experimental data.
-The RMF(BCS)/RMF(BCS)* method can reproduce the OES of binding energies rather well.
+The RMF(BCS) and RMF(BCS)* methods can reproduce the OES of binding energies rather well.
 For the potassium isotopic chain, the general trend of the OES of charge radii calculated by Eq.~(\ref{eq1}) is reproduced as well.
 However, the RMF(BCS)* method overestimates the OES of charge radii, especially in the neutron-rich region, as can be inferred already from Fig.~\ref{fig1}.
-For $^{37,38}$K, the OES behaviors are reversed due to the slightly overestimated charge radii of $^{36,38}$K. In principle, the overestimation of OES can be easily corrected by reducing the coupling $a_0$ of Eq.~(3), which is determined by fitting to the charge radii of calcium isotopes~\cite{An:2020qgp}.
-We will not perform such a fine tuning in this work as we are not aiming at a perfect fit of the experimental data.
+For $^{37,38}$K, the OES behaviors are reversed due to the slightly overestimated charge radii of $^{36,38}$K. For $^{47}$K, the modified formula cannot reproduce the local variation of the OES in charge radii.
+Meanwhile the general oscillation trend in experimental OES of charge radii is weakened at the $N=28$ shell closure, reversing the OES behavior.
+Actually, this phenomenon is also naturally observed at neutron magic numbers $N=50$, $82$, $126$~\cite{ANGELI201369}.
+In this work, the blocking approximation is employed to tackle the simultaneously unpaired proton and neutron.
+The overestimation of OES in nuclear charge radii may be corrected by tackling the last unpaired nucleons.

 As one can see from Fig.~\ref{fig1}, the charge radii of $^{50}$K and $^{52}$K are underestimated, particularly, in both the RMF(BCS)* approach and the Fayans density functional theory.
 Such a deviation may be due to the blocking effect of unpaired nucleons, as mentioned above.
 Along the isotopic chain, the added neutrons are mainly located in the outer edge of the nucleus for neutron-rich isotopes.
 As stressed in Ref.~\cite{Miller:2018mfb}, the neutron-proton (np) pairing correlation can cause protons to move closer to the added neutrons and increase the nuclear charge radius.
 Especially for the unpaired neutron and proton, the np-pairs could play a larger role.
 As a result, in the following, we will study the blocking treatment of the last unpaired proton/neutron.